Romanian hacker 'Guccifer' appeals against arrest

 The U.S. embassy in Bucharest said Romanian hackers had stolen about $1 billion from U.S. accounts in 2012.

-A report by Verizon said Romania, a former communist country that is now a U.S. ally in NATO and a member of the European Union, was the world’s second-biggest hacking center after China.
+A report by Verizon said Romania, a former communist country that is now a U.S. ally in NATO and a member of the European Union, was the world’s second-biggest hacking centre after China.
+(Editing by Gareth Jones)